beekai-oss/react-simple-img/README.md

 ## Advance Example

-Set up React Simple Img per page, you can use the following example without `initSimpleImg()`😘
+Set up React Simple Img per page, you can use the following example without `initSimpleImg()`

 ```jsx
 import { SimpleImg, SimpleImgProvider } from 'react-simple-img';